-What are the differences between Mint Mobile and Tello?
+Mint Mobile vs. Tello: Which should you get?

 A great balance of features

-Mint Mobile offers data choices that work for most people without giving up on features.
-Save more by buying six or 12 months at once.
+Mint Mobile offers data choices that work for most people, without giving up on features.
+Save more by buying a few months at once.

 Tello